Search the Health Library

 The Rheumatic Disease Research Core Center (RDRCC) includes a free-standing bioassay service which affords clinical and basic science researchers the ability to investigate novel questions that could not otherwise be addressed, due to a lack of time, expertise or infrastructure.
 Current bioassay services include processing of whole blood (RNA/DNA isolation, PBMC preparation or serum separation), immunostaining of human or animal tissues, and immunoassays including ELISA and immunoprecipitation.
 The core also offers sample storage and/or shipping services.
 Sample barcoding and data management services are currently being developed.

-To learn more about the bioassay core and its services, contact Laura Gutierrez, MD at firstname.lastname@example.org or 410-550-1468.
+To learn more about the bioassay core and its services, contact Laura Gutierrez, M.D., at 410-550-1468 or firstname.lastname@example.org.

 Request an Appointment

 Whether you're crossing the country or the globe, we make it easy to access world-class care at Johns Hopkins.